dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 <img src="DAGProposedSolution1.png" alt="DAGProposedSolution.png" />

 ## The Context View for a Separate Step in CI/CD
 The sole distinction between the previous view and the Context View for a Separate Step in CI/CD is the integration of the proposed solution with the existing CI/CD pipeline.

 <img src="DAGProposedSolution2.png" alt="DAGProposedSolution.png" />

-## Functional view
+## Functional View

-A functional diagram below shows the high-level function decomposition of the proposed solution.
+The functional diagram below illustrates the high-level functional decomposition of the proposed solution.
-An agenda below explains the coloring for functional decomposition diagram.
+An agenda is provided below to explain the color coding used in the functional decomposition diagram.

 <img src="DAGProposedSolution3.png" alt="DAGProposedSolution.png" />